Homeostatic Soil Organisms

 There is also proof from extended research at the Human Microbiome Project that healthy bacteria balance can also be helpful for metabolism.

 I have no relationship with the following companies but have tried both of them.
-(I regularly switch my probiotic supplement to make sure I get a wide range of bacteria along with consuming fermented foods , such as, raw sauerkraut.)
+(I regularly switch my probiotic supplement to make sure I get a wide range of strains.
+I also regularly consume fermented foods , such as, raw sauerkraut.)

 Two such companies are: